Why my Cat Yowling at Night?

 The cat demands attention

 If the cat does not let you sleep at night, deliberately wakes you up, meows, drops objects, most likely, it just does not have enough attention, and it tries to establish at least some contact with you.
 Some pets are real manipulators and egoists.
 Perhaps your cat just wanted you to pay attention to it in the middle of the night.
-The cat wants the owner to wake up and play with them, and nothing will stop the pet on the way to the goal.
+The cat wants the owner to wake up and play with them, and nothing will stop the pet from reaching the goal.

-It is important not to react to provocations: if the cat does not let you sleep at night and requires attention, and you are sure that it does this not because of illness, stress or heat, but to get your reaction, ignore its antics and do not give in to manipulation.
+It is essential not to react to provocations: if the cat does not let you sleep at night and requires attention, and you are sure that it does this not because of illness, stress or heat, but to get your reaction, ignore its antics and do not give in to manipulation.
 If you ignore the cat’s demands for a few days, and then suddenly react violently to a fallen object, this will only strengthen the undesirable behavior.
-Similarly, if it harasses you for food and you give in and feed them, they are sure to ask again the next night!
+Similarly, if it harasses you for food and you give in and feed them, they are sure to ask again!

 Young age of the pet